 Hugh Johnson makes a tiny but fascinating reference to the pre-phylloxera vines, the ‘Survivors of the Plague’ in his latest book, The Story of Wine.
 He mentions that wines made from these vines “have a certain quality and depth of flavour that sets them apart…the view of Bollinger’s president is that champagne from ungrafted vines (which produce small quantities of highly concentrated juice) is too ‘fat’ for modern tastes!”
 Undoubtedly this ‘fatness’ is the part of the texture – the extract or intensity of flavour on the palate – that we identify in Australian red wines from the century-old vines.

 South Australia has had very different infestations affecting the survival of its old vineyards.

 Firstly, the fungal disease, eutypa, which is spread through large pruning wounds, causes dieback in the arms of older vines and the vine slowly rots away and becomes unproductive.

-The third factor is one we hope well not have to witness again – the mid 1980s vine-pull scheme – where growers were paid to rip out their vines.
-This mostly involved those ancient red vineyards that had developed a harmonious relationship with nature, but not with a winery purchase price.
+The third factor is one we hope we will not have to witness again – the mid-1980s vine-pull scheme – where growers were paid to rip out their vines.
+This mostly involved ancient vineyards that had developed a harmonious relationship with nature, but not with a winery purchase price.

 One feature links these old centenarians – low vigour.
 It is a very important feature brought on by a multiplicity of factors: